Various Thoughts About My Work

 were Features rather than News, some of the basic

 rules and formats did not apply.
-For instance,
+For

-questions: who, what, where, when, why,
+ask these questions: who, what, where, when,

-is usually where I got the best and most interesting
+added) is usually where I got the best and most interesting

 responses.

-[A brief related addition, posted on
+[A brief related addition, posted

-November 5, 2019] Regarding my webpages,
+on November 5, 2019] Regarding my webpages,

-several times I have received requests to
+several times I have received requests

-place advertisements.
-In all cases I have
+to place advertisements.
+In all cases I

-declined, and despite my tight financial situation,
+have declined, and despite my tight financial

-I hope to be able to continue to say a resounding
+situation, I hope to be able to continue to say a resounding

 “NO!”